bovinehero/hunt-showdown/README.md

 ## Design Considerations

-Initially I looked into building this site desktop first rather than a mobile first, however while this provide ample learning opertunities it was not condusive to good design practice as positioning and sizing became a common cause for code refactors.
-Ultimatley this led to a refactor the initial build into a mobile responsive site after I had created the base content in a larger viewing area.
+Initially I looked into building this site desktop first rather than a mobile first, however while this provided ample learning opportunities it was not conducive to good design practice as positioning and sizing became a common cause for code refactors.
+Ultimately this led to a refactor of the initial build into a mobile responsive site after I had generated the base content in a large screen size.

-Hunt is an atmospheric horror game, the color pallette needs to be dark to enhance the hidden threat with contrast coming from lighter text and highlights to calls to action.
-As a faux advertising site, text components should be a minimum reliance should be on pictures and graphics to help create the mood.
-This ensures that potential customers
+Hunt is an atmospheric horror game and so the colour pallette needed to match this dark theme, to enhance the 'hidden threat' and hiding in the shadows aspects of the game a dark background with contrast coming from lighter text was chosen.
+Highlights on our to calls to action would need to be a single colour addition to break through the light and dark contrasts.

+Additionally as a faux advertising site, text components should have a minimum reliance on text, instead the pictures and graphics should be used to advertise what the game is like for potential players.

 ### index.html